 Compulsory Owners’ Associations for Tenements: what it could mean in practice

-The Scottish Law Commission has proposed making Owners’ Associations compulsory for all tenement/shared buildings in Scotland.
+The Scottish Law Commission report is aimed at slowing and hopefully reversing this situation.
+It recommends making Owners' Associations compulsory for all tenement/shared buildings in Scotland.
 Under these recommendations, every multi-owner building would automatically form a legal association responsible for maintenance, budgeting, and decision-making, with duties like appointing a manager and holding an AGM.

 For residents, this could mean clearer responsibility, faster repairs, and less conflict over shared works.
 It could also strengthen the role of professional factors, who can be appointed to manage the association and ensure consistent upkeep.